 History of Railway Electrification on Indian Railways

 Railway Electrification as an organization was set up in 1961, with mandate to electrify Indian Railway tracks as approved by Govt. of India.
 The unit initially based at Kolkata was called PORE (Project office for Railway Electrification) & was headed by an Engineer- in- Chief.
-However, owing to growing emphasis on electrification, a separate unit called Central Organization for Railway Electrification (CORE) was set up in 1971, with headquarter at Allahabad.
+However, owing to growing emphasis on electrification, a separate unit called Central Organization for Railway Electrification (CORE) was set up, with headquarter at Allahabad.
 The unit is currently headed by a General Manager.

 Indian Railways, the life line of India, is taking the lead in reducing the nation’s dependence on petroleum-based energy by rapid electrification of railway tracks.

 In recent years, the Central Organization for Railway Electrification (CORE) has contributed the majority of total electrified sections of Indian Railway.

 It has electrified 58,812 Route kilometers (RKM) that is about 90% of the total Broad-Gauge network of Indian Railways (65300 RKM) by March 31, 2023.
 CORE plans to electrify all BG routes of Indian Railway by December 2023.

 In order to electrify important railway routes for harnessing maximum benefits from their traffic potential, eight project units of CORE are operational at Ahmedabad, Ambala, Bangalore, Chennai, Kolkata, Jaipur,Lucknow and Secunderabad.